Who Is Eligible to Apply for Humanitarian Parole for U.S. Entry

 If Application for Humanitarian Parole Is Denied

 There is no appeal process if your application for humanitarian parole is denied.
-However, USCIS does allow you to apply again if circumstances have changed or if you can include more information or evidence in the new application about the emergency situation that was not present in your previous application or if new details emerge about your situation that would help your application, you can apply again.
+However, USCIS does allow people to apply again if circumstances have changed or if they can include more information or evidence in the new application about the emergency situation that was not present in the previous application or if new relevant details emerge about the situation that would help.

 If, for example, your previous application to visit an ill family member was denied but now you have learned that your family member's condition is much more serious, you can apply again with this new information.